 To remain eligible for financial aid, a student must make sufficient progress to graduate within 150% of the credit hours required for their program.

-A student who is receiving federal aid and is within twelve credit hours of meeting the maximum timeframe allowed to complete a program will be sent a notice that he/she is near the maximum limit.
-If the degree or certificate is not completed within the timeframe allowed, the student becomes ineligible for federal financial aid.
+A student who is receiving federal aid and is within twelve credit hours of meeting the maximum time frame allowed to complete a program will be sent a notice that they are near the maximum limit.
+If the degree or certificate is not completed within the time frame allowed, the student becomes ineligible for federal financial aid.

 Students are expected to complete their degree or certificate within 150% of the total number of credits required for their program.
 Once a student has attempted the maximum number of credits, eligibility for federal financial aid will end.